Cleft and Craniofacial Program

 The surgeries your child will need depend on the presence and the severity of the cleft (cleft lip only, cleft palate only, or both).
 Our general protocol is outlined here, but please keep in mind that our team will develop a personalized plan of care for your child that will minimize the number of operations while obtaining the best possible aesthetic and functional results.

-- 3 months old: Cleft lip repair and placement of a hard palate retainer
+- 3 months old: Cleft lip repair and palate repair with possible placement of a hard palate retainer (prothesis) if patient has cleft of the hard palate.

 - 10 months old: Soft palate repair (back part of the palate)

-- Between 10 months and 3 years, as your child grows, he/she will need replacement of hard palate retainer
+- Between 10 months and 3 years, as your child grows, they may need replacement of hard palate retainer if one was previously placed.

 - 2-3 years old: Hard palate repair (front part of the palate) with possible bone grafting to palate and alveolus (gum line)